 Downsides, like the admin and tenant management side of the business, that can easily become distracting and a drain on your time and resources if not addressed early on.

-As a Property Investor you need to be wary of becoming a “full time landlord”.
-Rental income is great, but you want it to be as passive as possible and full time managing (and finding) tenants can become a real drain on your time, which stops you getting out their and finding more deals.
+As a property investor, you need to be wary of becoming a “full-time landlord”.
+Rental income is great, but you want it to be as passive as possible and full-time managing (and finding) tenants can become a real drain on your time, which stops you getting out there and finding more deals.

 I’ve been in property for 8+ years and it took me a long time to take a step back from the nitty gritty, day to day of my business and start working “on my business” instead of “in my business”.